aaronbanse/nutritrack-website/user_analysis.md

 <span style="text-decoration:underline;">Assumption #7:</span>

-Adding a interactive tooltips pop-up box that can define complex nutritional terms.
+Adding an interactive tooltip pop-up box that can define complex nutritional terms.
 Additionally, we could offer visual aids such as color-coded indicators to represent nutrient benefits and risks (e.g., a green checkmark for beneficial nutrients, a red warning for excessive sodium)

 <span style="text-decoration:underline;">Assumption #8:</span>